10 Short Tail Cat Breeds (with Pictures)

 All these cat breeds have short tails, but it’s clear they come in various shapes and sizes.
 They each have unique personalities, and even their short tails within the same breed can be remarkably different from one another.

-You might be looking for an energetic best friend like the highlander, or maybe you need a loyal Manx that will protect your kids like its own.
+You might be looking for an energetic best friend like the Highlander or a loyal Manx that will protect your kids like its own.
 Although short-tail cats have distinctive traits, they make exceptional pets for families of all sizes.

 See also: